doingodswork/deflix-stremio/README.md

 1. `docker pull doingodswork/deflix-stremio`
 2. `docker run --name deflix-stremio -p 8080:8080 doingodswork/deflix-stremio`
 3. To stop the container: `docker stop deflix-stremio`

+Then similar to installing the publicly hosted addon you enter the URL in the search box of the addon section of Stremio.
+But as URL you use `http://localhost:8080/YOUR-API-TOKEN/manifest.json`.

+### Configuration

 The following options can be configured via either command line argument or environment variable: